UNDERSTANDING RESPIRATORY SYNCYTIAL VIRUS (RSV) INFECTION - liveagain

 1. Cause of RSV virus infection

-The RSV virus is a virus that is very common in everyday life and can survive for hours on kitchen counters, toys, towels, blankets or blankets, used tissues and other items.
-If you come into contact with these RSV viruses, you will most likely become infected.
-Young children who live with many family members or attend daycare are more likely to be infected.
+The RSV virus is very commonly encountered in daily life and can survive for hours on surfaces such as kitchen countertops, toys, towels, blankets, used tissues, and other objects.
+If you come into contact with these RSV viruses, you are likely to become infected.
+Young children living with many family members or attending daycare are at a higher risk of infection.

 1. Symptoms of RSV virus infection

-The incubation period of RSV virus infection is 2 ~ 8 days and the symptoms are similar to the common cold such as sneezing, nasal congestion, runny nose, sore throat and fever.
-However, it can develop into serious symptoms, such as wheezing or very rapid breathing, severe coughing, difficulty breathing, blue and gray skin, and difficulty eating, drinking, and sleeping.
+The incubation period for RSV infection is 2 to 8 days, and symptoms resemble those of a common cold, including sneezing, nasal congestion, runny nose, sore throat, and fever.
+However, it can progress to more severe symptoms such as wheezing, rapid breathing, severe coughing, difficulty breathing, cyanosis (bluish or gray skin), and challenges with eating, drinking, and sleeping.

 Virus RSV và những điều cần biết - Sức Khỏe Quảng NinhSức Khỏe Quảng Ninh